 , some community colleges are getting rather creative in their programming structure in order to help students earn complete associate's degrees in less time.
 Some colleges have even been able to cut their program time in half, allowing students to get their associate’s degrees and move into the workforce in a single year.

-Rashaa Rahh discuss the differences between university and community college in this brief video.
+Rashaa Rahh discusses the differences between university and community college in this brief video.

 "By offering a flexible schedule, and online classes